Blogue

 Respiratory issues and nasal irritation

 Breathing in mold spores can lead to a variety of respiratory symptoms.
 Mold can cause wheezing and a feeling of tightness in the chest, which are common early signs.
-Persistent nasal congestion and allergic rhinitis may also occur, often resembling a cold that never quite goes away.

 Chronic fatigue and unexplained headaches